tperry-r7/metasploit-framework/documentation/framework/docs/external-resources.md

-% External Resources
+% Community Resources

-This is a list of resources we think are awesome!
+This is a collection of resources from the community we think are great!
+Create a PR to add more.

 ## Metasploit